jodal/pykka/docs/reference/runtimes.md

 These alternative implementations were removed in Pykka 3.

 Note that Pykka does no attempt at supporting a mix of concurrency runtimes.

+## Threading runtime

+The default threading runtime has no dependencies other than Pykka itself and the Python standard library.

+::: pykka.ThreadingFuture

+::: pykka.ThreadingActor